 Optional Step 3: Summarize

-When feelings calm, summarize in one sentence the problem or theme.
+When the speaker’s feelings calm, summarize in one sentence the problem or theme.
 Example: “It sounds like you do not feel valued here.”

 Optional Step 4: Problem Solve

-When feelings calm, invite the speaker to problem solve and ask, “Do you want to talk about some solutions to this problem?”
+This step moves the speaker and listener into problem solving.
+Ask, “Do you want to talk about some solutions to this problem?”

-Let us know how you do with listening and what road blocks you can into.
+Let us know how you do with listening and what road blocks you run into.
 OK?